-NCCAOM certification (an examination administered by the National Commission for Certification of Acupuncture and Oriental Medicine) is required in order to practice acupuncture in the State of Colorado.
-In order to sit the NCCAOM exams, students must have graduated from a nationally accredited school, or one which is in candidacy status to be accredited.
-ITEA is a nationally accredited school.
+NCCAOM certification (examinations administered by the National Commission for Certification of Acupuncture and Oriental Medicine) is required in order to practice acupuncture in the State of Colorado.
+In order to sit for the NCCAOM exams, students must have graduated from a nationally accredited school, or one which is in candidacy status to be accredited.
+ITEA is a nationally accredited school and completion of the program allows graduates eligibility to register for NCCAOM exams